What will I learn?

 BTEC Ext.
 Diploma DMM

-Access to HE A Merit profile in a relevant Access course with 45 credits at Level 3, with Science units at Merit
+Access to HE A Merit profile in a relevant Access course with 96 tariff points including a minimum of 15 credits at merit in science-based units

 International Baccalaureate 24 points with HL Science at 4

-*GCSE Maths and English at grade C or above or Level 2 Functional Skills in Maths and English
+GCSE Maths and English at grade C/4 or above or Level 2 Functional Skills in Maths and English